 What issues are users facing on Safari and what’s causing them?

-Many users have been unable to access websites on Safari since installing the iOS 15 developer beta with some of them getting notified that they aren’t connected to the internet even when they are.
+Many users have been unable to access websites on Safari since installing the iOS 15 update with some of them getting notified that they aren’t connected to the internet even when they are.

 Users who are experiencing this issue will get a message like the one given here.